yasirsharif/ansible-my-fedora/README.md

-Role Name
+ansible-my-fedora
 =========

 A simple playbook to automatically configure my Fedora laptop.
-This role is inspired by:
+This role is inspired by: https://gitlab.com/MikkCZ/ansible-fedora

 Requirements
 ------------